libregis/GST101/docs/Lab1.md

 ### Task 3.1 - Add Vector Data

 1. Now click on Vector icon in the left panel.
 This opens the Add vector layer panel on the right side.
-    + Alternatively, click Layer | Add Layer | Add Vector Layer.
+Alternatively goto menu and click `Layer → Add Layer → Add Vector Layer`.
     ![Add Vector Layer](figures/Lab2/qgis_data_source_vector.png "Add Vector Layer")

 2. Let's add one of the ESRI shapefiles which is a file-based dataset.
 Click the Browse button.